allpaca/V8Harvest/V8Harvest_2017.md

 var a = [];

 for (let i = 0; i < 100; i++) {
   new f();
 }

 function h() {

-  var o = new f();
+  // Create a new object and add an out-of-object property 'y'. var o = new f();
   o.y = 1.5;
   return o;
 }

 function g(o) {
+  // Add more properties so that we trigger extension of out-ot-object
+  // property store.
   o.u = 1.1;
   o.v = 1.2;
   o.z = 1.3;

-  return o.y;
+  // Return a field from the out-of-object-property store. return o.y;
 }